 What Are Women Attracted To?

-There’s a lot of advice out there that claims to answer the question, “What are other people attracted to?”
-If you’ve ever browsed the magazines in the checkout section at the store, you’ve probably seen at least one or two headlines like “How to attract a woman” or “How to make yourself irresistible to the person of your dreams.”
+If you’ve ever browsed the magazines in the checkout section at the store, you’ve probably seen at least one or two headlines like “How to attract a woman” or “What do women find attractive?”
 Sometimes, the advice you’ll see is appearance-based.
 Other times, it’s based on personality.
-In truth, there are many signs a woman may be attracted to someone.
+In truth, there are many signs that a woman may be attracted to someone.
+In this article, we’ll explore what women are attracted to.

 How does attraction occur?